 Dixieland Grammar School opened for students in 1924.
 The inscription “Dixieland Grammar School” remains above the main building today as a reminder of the rich heritage of the school.
 The building was constructed in six months at a cost of $67,500.00.
 The land the school was built on was a 330 square foot parcel owned by W.L.
 Thompson.
 Mr. Thompson sold the land to the Polk County School Board for $12,500.00.
 After the building was completed pupils transferred from Lake Morton Elementary.
 The community welcomed the new school, which was at that time built on the edge of town.
 Dixieland remains a neighborhood school but is now in the middle of a historical residential area.

-Click on the above link to access our location VIA Google Maps.
+Click here to access our location VIA Google Maps.